Skip to main content

 This allows you to compare your institution’s respondent mix against your selected Benchmark Peers.
 Helping you see where you stand amongst your peers, and whether your respondent base is more nationally or internationally weighted.

-The second column in the report visualizes how your respondent base has changed year-over-year.
+The second column in the report visualises how your respondent base has changed year-over-year.

 • Blue: New nominations (new respondents this year)